 The operating cycle is the time between the acquisition of assets for processing and their realisation in cash and cash equivalents.
-The Company has identified twelve months as its operating cycle for the purpose of current-non-current classification of assets and liabilities.
+The Company has identified a period of less than twelve months as its operating cycle for the purpose of current-non-current classification of assets and liabilities.